The Power of Social Media: Evolution to Revolution

 YouTube made video content accessible and shareable like never before when it launched back in 2005.
 And now video is everywhere – Facebook Live streams, Instagram Stories & Reels; even TikTok is almost exclusively video-based.

-The Future of Social Media: A Cautionary Tale
+The Future of Social Media: A Cautionary Tale.

 As we look toward the future of social media, we must consider both the positive advancements and negative consequences that may arise.
 One potential issue is further fragmentation: there are already so many social media platforms out there, and with more being developed all the time, it’s possible that we’ll see even more siloed communities.
 Another major concern is privacy.